- Booster Gold

 Page 16, panel 3

 Booster tells the barista Diane that he has been coming to this Sundollar "for years."
-Traditionally, the international DCU SunDollers coffee franchise is spelled as such, not with an "a," except in the cities where franchises mysteriously appeared following the Infinite Crisis (as revealed online by The Daily Planet [see 52: The Website for details]).
+Traditionally, the international DCU SunDollers coffee franchise is spelled as such, not with an "a," except in the cities where franchises mysteriously appeared following the Infinite Crisis (as revealed online by The Daily Planet [in DC's now-defunct 52: The Website]).
 If Booster believes that he has been coming to this franchise for years, is his memory affected by the change in reality generated during the Infinite Crisis?

 Page 18, panel 2